For US Healthcare Professionals

 Request Information

-MARGENZA delivered more time without disease progression1
+MARGENZA (margetuximab-cmkb) delivered more time without disease progression1

 In the pivotal SOPHIA trial, MARGENZA plus chemotherapy demonstrated superior PFS compared with trastuzumab plus chemotherapy1,*